 How does it work

 Trigger point injection involves injecting medication into trigger points as mentioned above or knots that form when muscles have not relaxed.
-This procedure should be carried out under a sterile technique.
+This procedure should be carried out under a sterile technique, and only by Board Certified Pain Specialists.

 How many treatments do I need?